 The Marine Classroom Program is aligned with the senior marine science, oceanography and conservation and sustainability curriculums.

 The program is looking for long term partners.
-Any business which is interested in sponsoring a student can contact Wild Mob through the details below or there is more information here.
+Any business which is interested in sponsoring a student can contact Wild Mob through the details below.

 Contact: Amanda Scrivenor, 0408 994 545 or Derek Ball, 0400 835 895.